 Objective Target Performance Measure Water Security The frequency of drought incidents should be minimised Water resource management should be planned such that Stage 4 Severe Water Shortage and Stage 5 Critical Water Shortage should never be reached. (ref.
 Annex C of this Water Resource Strategy) If drought occurs there should be minimal impact to business The occurrence of Stage 3, whereby a formal 'Notice Limiting the Use of Water' is issued, should not be more than once in ten years. (ref.
 Annex C of this Water Resource Strategy) Where affordable, these targets should be exceeded to reduce the frequencies and severity of drought, subject to value for money exercises.
 The Water Network should be efficient Reduction in water leakage from the Water Network There should be increased take up of water efficiency and water storage measures amongst homes and businesses Estimated Treated and Untreated water use reductions as a result of CSH funded efficiency initiatives.
-There should be continuity of water supply Overall Reliability of Water Network Access to water supply shall be assured Time taken to perform water connection The customer experience shall be improved Total customer complaints handled within code of practice parameters Drinking Water Quality Drinking water quality expectations with regards to Appearance of Treated Water in CSH Network Redhill (NTU) health, appearance, taste and odour, shall be achieved Appearance of Treated Water in CSH Network Hutts Gate (NTU) Appearance of Treated Water in CSH Network Levelwood (NTU) Appearance of Treated Water in CSH Network Jamestown (NTU) Microbiological Integrity of Treated Water in CSH Network
+There should be continuity of water supply Overall Reliability of Water Network Access to water supply shall be assured Time taken to perform water connection The customer experience shall be improved Total customer complaints handled within code of practice parameters Drinking Water Quality Drinking water quality expectations with regards to Appearance of Treated Water in CSH Network Redhill (NTU) health (compliance with WHO guidelines), appearance, taste and odour, shall be Appearance of Treated Water in CSH Network Hutts Gate (NTU) achieved Appearance of Treated Water in CSH Network Levelwood (NTU) Appearance of Treated Water in CSH Network Jamestown (NTU) Microbiological Integrity of Treated Water in CSH Network

-Microbiological Integrity of Treated Water at Consumer Meter Total number of customer complaints about taste and odour Water Affordability Water bills should be affordable Any change in tariff should ideally not increase the average domestic water bill by more than 10% in any year, unless: The average domestic electricity bill reduces by the equivalent amount.
-The increase is permitted by the Utility Regulatory Authority as defined in the Utilities Ordinance Section 4 Objective and duties of the Authority.
-And by the Governor in Council when CSH is subsidised by SHG CSH should reduce reliance on SHG It should be planned so that untargeted subsidy from SHG reduces year on year.
+Microbiological Integrity of Treated Water at Consumer Meter Total number of customer complaints about taste and odour Water Affordability Water bills should be affordable Customers are protected from unreasonably high prices, as regulated by the URA CSH should reduce reliance on SHG It should be planned so that untargeted subsidy from SHG reduces year on year.
 There should not be cross subsidy from electricity revenues to cover water costs.
 Water Sustainability Environment and Ecosystems should be preserved Actions taken must not cause extinction (and should promote the recovery) of threatened species;